leeyee/leeyee.github.com/_posts/spring/2016-01-17-spring-retry-simple-introduce.md

 ## 9.1  RetryTemplate 重试模板方法

+**Note**

-** Note：** The retry functionality was pulled out of Spring Batch as of 2.2.0.
+The retry functionality was pulled out of Spring Batch as of 2.2.0.
 It is now part of a new library, Spring Retry.

-** 注意：**从Spring Batch 2.2.0开始，重试功能作为一个新的项目Spring Retry单独维护
+**注意：**从Spring Batch 2.2.0开始，重试功能作为一个新的项目Spring Retry单独维护

 To make processing more robust and less prone to failure, sometimes it helps to automatically retry a failed operation in case it might succeed on a subsequent attempt.
 Errors that are susceptible to this kind of treatment are transient in nature.
 For example a remote call to a web service or RMI service that fails because of a network glitch or a DeadLockLoserException in a database update may resolve themselves after a short wait.
 To automate the retry of such operations Spring Batch has the RetryOperations strategy.
 The RetryOperations interface looks like this: